cylim403/assignment1/README.md

-"initial demo file on new brancg"
+"initial demo file on new branch"